Differentiable-by-design Nonlinear Optimization for Model Predictive Control: Simulations

 where $f_{\text{d}}$ is obtained by discretizing $\sigma f$, and $x_t=(p_{x,t},p_{y,t},\dot{p}_{x,t},\dot{p}_{y,t},\vartheta_t)$ and $u_t=(u_{1,t},u_{2,t})$ denote the discrete-time state and input at each time step, respectively.

 \cref{fig:car_simulations} depicts the optimal solution of \cref{eq:P_car} with $\bar{\theta}=1$ and $N=150$ obtained by solving \cref{eq:P_car} in IPOPT.
-The Figure additionally shows two possible solutions when $\theta=\bar{\theta}+\delta \theta$ with $\delta \theta = 0.15$: the first, in blue, is obtained by warm-starting the solver with the nominal solution obtained with $\theta=\bar{\theta}$; the second, in gray, is obtained without providing the solver with an initial warmstart.
+The Figure additionally shows two local minimizers for $\theta=\bar{\theta}+\delta \theta$ with $\delta \theta = 0.15$: the first, in blue, can be obtained by warm-starting the solver with the nominal solution obtained with $\theta=\bar{\theta}$; the second, in gray, is obtained by warmstarting each decision variable with a value of $\epsilon=0.075$ (choosing $\epsilon$ too small may cause numerical issues in this case, leading to a significanly slower convergence time).